 A list of frequently asked questions for training providers is outlined below.

-Work is currently underway to ensure all qualifications in the within the Food, Beverage and Pharmaceutical Training Package include the newest versions of units of competency, including the core skills required.
-This involves checking all qualifications to see if they include FDF-coded units of competency, and if so, replacing them with the updated FBP-coded version.
+Work is almost compete on a process to ensure all qualifications in the within the Food, Beverage and Pharmaceutical Training Package include the newest versions of units of competency, including the core skills required.
+All qualifications have been checked to see if they include FDF-coded units of competency, and if so, they will be replaced shortly with the updated FBP-coded version.
 One unit will also be updated where it currently lists an FDF-coded unit as a prerequisite.

 For detailed information about what is being updated in each qualification and unit, please view the mapping document linked below.

-Please be aware that additional changes may be made to the affected qualifications as a result of work being undertaken as part of the Food & Beverage Processing Project.
-We recommend signing up for the Skills Impact newsletter to keep up to date with the changes being made as part of the project.
+Please be aware that additional changes may be made to the affected qualifications as a result of work being undertaken as part of the Food & Beverage Processing, Flour Milling and High Volume Production Baking projects.
+We recommend signing up for the Skills Impact newsletter to keep up to date with the changes being made as part of these projects.

 Please note: the work being undertaken on these qualifications is only to update FDF-coded units with their FBP-coded counterparts.
-You are welcome to provide any other feedback on the documents below, however anything out of the scope of this work will be added to an issues register for these qualifications for inclusion in a future Skills Forecast.
+Any other feedback was welcomed on the documents, however anything out of the scope of this work will be added to an issues register for these qualifications for inclusion in a future Skills Forecast.

 - FBP20217 Certificate II in Baking